The Hidden Benefits of Blogging: Beyond the Likes and Shares

 IMG_20180213_162843.jpg

-Made a resolution to read lots of longform articles a few years ago.
-Currently the 2018 goal is to reach 500.
-They need to be across all publications, on multiple topics and posses multiple points of view.
-No echo chamber bias if it can be helped.
-It slowly dawned on me that a lot of what I was and had been consuming was Crappy Narrative disguised as Insight.
+I made a resolution to read lots of longform articles a few years ago.
+I made some rules for myself.
+They needed to be across multiple publications, on multiple topics and posses different points of view.
+Why these rules ?
+Because I realized that a lot of what I had been consuming was mostly CrappyĀ Narrative disguised as Amazing Insight.

 dafuq-is-this-shit